min69u/Reforestation/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## I used to be a banker, but I lost interest.